Following a crisis, repairing your personal and professional reputation can be a daunting prospect. Igniyte can help you

-In May of 2014 the European Court of Justice ruled in a Spanish case that individuals have The Right to be Forgotten online.
-Known and the ‘Google Spain case’, this ruling, within the European Union only, makes Google responsible for removing ‘irrelevant’, ‘no longer relevant’ or ‘outdated’ information from search results.
+In May of 2014 the European Court of Justice ruled in a Spanish case that individuals in the UK and EU have The Right to be Forgotten online.
+Known as the ‘Google Spain case’, this ruling, within the European Union only, makes Google responsible for removing ‘irrelevant’, ‘no longer relevant’ or ‘outdated’ information from search results.

-The ruling only applies to a personal issue and a request with regards to a business or commercially related content will be dismissed.
+The ruling only applies to a personal issue.
+A request regarding a business or commercially related content will be dismissed.

-Right to Be Forgotten requests can come in the following form:
+Right to Be Forgotten requests can come in the following forms:

-For more information and to find out how Igniyte can help you with Right to be Forgotten applications please contact Simon by email [email protected] or call direct on 0203 542 8686.
+For more information, and to find out how Igniyte can help you with Right to be Forgotten applications, please get in touch.